ansys/pyaedt/doc/source/User_guide/extensions.rst

 ~~~~~~~~~~~~~~~~~~

 Pre-installed extensions are available at project level so they are available for all AEDT applications.
-They are small automated workflow with a simple UI.
+They are small automated workflows with a simple UI.

 .. grid:: 2